 Adam Matthew Digital - Global Commoditites

-- This resource brings together manuscript, printed and visual primary source materials for the study of global commodities in world history.
+- Contains manuscript, printed and visual primary source materials for the study of global commodities in world history.
 The commodities featured in this resource have been transported, exchanged and consumed around the world for hundreds of years.
 They helped transform societies, global trading operations, habits of consumption and social practices.

 Adam Matthew Digital - Slavery, Abolition and Social Justice: 1490-2007

-- Bringing together primary source documents from archives and libraries across the Atlantic world, this resource allows students and researchers to explore and compare unique material relating to the complex subjects of slavery, abolition and social justice.
+- Contains documents from archives and libraries across the Atlantic world, this resource allows students and researchers to explore and compare unique material relating to the complex subjects of slavery, abolition and social justice.

 - In addition to the primary source documents there is a wealth of useful secondary sources for research and teaching; including an interactive map, scholarly essays, tutorials, a visual sources gallery, chronology and bibliography.